 With all those private docks, not to mention lily pads, other aquatic plants and additional structures such as pilings and tree branches, Devil’s Lake really looks like a prime bass lake.

-Unfortunately in this regard it looks better than it is.
+Unfortunately, in this regard, it looks better than it is.
 (Look here for Western Oregon’s Best Largemouth Bass Fishing.)

-Besides largemouth bass, Devil’s Lake has the usual assortment of warmwater fish species, including fair numbers of yellow perch and bullhead catfish, which tend to run small but can be good eating.
+Besides largemouth bass, Devil’s Lake has the usual assortment of warm-water fish species, including fair numbers of yellow perch and bullhead catfish, which tend to run small but can be good eating.

 Bluegill and crappie may show in your catch as well.

-Devil’s Lake also is home to an unusual fish species for Oregon, the grass carp.
+Devil’s Lake is also home to an unusual fish species for Oregon, the grass carp.

 The grass carp are protected here and must always be released unharmed.
 You wouldn’t want to eat one anyway.

 Anglers occasionally snag them, usually on accident, as happened with me while tossing a crankbait some years back.